Assisted Sales: What are They and Do They Work? 2023

 It is also worth noting that you’re likely to get a lower offer from a builder or developer than from some other kinds of investors.

-This is partly because they will want to make a significant profit from their eventual sale of the property, but also because they need to ensure that they can cover any unexpected expenses that may arise as they improve and renovate the building.
+This is partly because they will want to make a significant profit from their eventual sale of the property, but also because they need to ensure that they can cover any unexpected expenses that may arise as they improve and renovate your old place.

 Get Your Free Offer Now